-Substance abuse and mental health treatment providers are centered in San Marcos, Austin, Georgetown, Belton, Waco, and College Station.
+Substance abuse and mental health treatment providers are centered in San Marcos, Austin, Georgetown, Belton, Waco, and Bryan/College Station.
 Most service providers are located in Austin.
-There are a few mental health providers located in areas such as Caldwell, Cameron, Hearne, Navasota, Killeen, Lampasas, Hamilton, and Liberty Hill.
+There are a few mental health providers located in areas such as Caldwell, Cameron, Hearne, Navasota, Killeen, Lampasas, Hamilton, and Liberty Hill counties.
+BVCASA (which serves Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties) has adult and adolescent outpatient treatment services and has the pregnant-postpartum intervention providing intervention and HIV/AIDS services.